Abhishrent/CPP/README.md

-This repository contains basic programs revolving around the various concepts of C++
+This repository covers the basics of C++ Programming concepts.